ELEMENTFI/SLATE-UI/README.md

           npm install
           npm i algosdk
+# Deploy
+          npm run start

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 # Contribute:
 To report bugs within this package, create an issue in this repository.Please contact operations@bosonlabs.net